UniqueNetwork/unique-sdk/packages/web/README.md

 # Intro

-Extrinsic is a request to change data in the blockchain.
+An _extrinsic_ is a request to change data in the blockchain.

 https://docs.substrate.io/v3/concepts/extrinsics/

 https://polkadot.js.org/docs/substrate/extrinsics/

-To make changes to the blockchain, it is necessary to form a request (extrinsic) with certain parameters, which consists of 3 parts:
+To form such a request, the extrinsic needs to contain these three sections:
-1) Blockchain section
+1) A blockchain section
-2) Method section
+2) A method section
-3) Array of arguments
+3) An array of arguments

-Once an extrinsic has been generated, it must be signed in order for the chain to complete the requested changes.
+Once generated, it must be signed prior to being submitted in order for the chain to complete the requested changes.

 ## Table of Contents